daniyahsiddiqui/Labs/usecases/usecase-1-Dec2022/README.md

  4. requirements.txt - Package dependency required for the application to run.
  5. setup.py - Build setup file for creating python wheel package for distribution.
 For details description -https://flask.palletsprojects.com/en/2.0.x/patterns/distribute/#installing-developing
  6. terraform/iac_usecase_1.tf - Terraform file for creating application infrastructure.
+ 7. provider.tf - Terraform cloud provider file to specify the AWS region.

 ---------------------------------------

 Step 4.
 Changes to Application files

 1. Changes in the code files
-     1. iac_usecase_1.tf
+     1. provider.tf
-        - [line#- 12]: - AWS region for create resources.
+        - [line#- 2]: - AWS region for create resources.
+     2. iac_usecase_1.tf
-        - [line#- 17]: - Specify the AWS VPC id.
+        - [line#- 13]: - Specify the AWS VPC id.
-        - [line#- 22]: - CIDR IP block from where we want to access the application UI.
+        - [line#- 18]: - CIDR IP block from where we want to access the application UI.
-        - [line#- 28]: - Public subnet id.
+        - [line#- 24]: - Public subnet id.
-        - [line#- 40]: - AMI Name for creating ec2 on which application will be deployed.
+        - [line#- 36]: - AMI Name for creating ec2 on which application will be deployed.
 Please choose the latest AMI that will have latest aws tools installed.
                          AMI should be available in the region provided in 'provider.tf'
-        - [line#- 46]: - IAM application role which must be attached to the Ec2 on which application is deployed.
+        - [line#- 42]: - IAM application role which must be attached to the Ec2 on which application is deployed.
 Created in "Step 1.
 Resource creation".
-        - [line#- 56]: - S3 path to download binary package.
+        - [line#- 52]: - S3 path to download binary package.
-     3. Jenkinsfile - All S3 paths should be Unique globally, so use your name, or some other string to make it unique.
+     3. Jenkinsfile
         - [line#- 2]: - S3 Bucket (S3_BUCKET).
         - [line#- 3]: - S3 path to upload the binary package (S3_BINARY_PATH).
           - **SHOULD BE EXACTLY SAME AS LINE 52 OF iac_usecase_1.tf**